oslabs-beta/Konstellation/README.md

 Question for kat:
 (Sets up autoinstrumentation) but not the injection?
 Sets up autoinstrumentation in default.
 Or should we not do this, because autinstrumentation injection is broken for nodejs.

+# Quickstart
+The quickstart guide will assume `kubectl` is set up and `cert-manager` is installed.
+The following command will create and deploy the opentelemetry operator and collector in the default namespace.
+An observability namespace will be created along with

 # Using Konstellation
 1. Ensure your Jaeger frontend is port-forwarded to localhost:16686